 We can determine baby’s gender at no extra cost at your Anomaly, Growth, Presentation, 4D Bonding or Premium 4D Bonding Scan.

-You can buy a range of precious keepsakes, including Pulsebeat Bears, keyrings and magnets at your appointment.
+You can buy a range of precious keepsakes, including Pulsebeat Bears, keyrings and magnets at your appointment (subject to clinic stock).

 Why choose Ultrasound Direct?